Empangeni: The Riots of 2021

-Empangeni was one of the town severely damaged during the riots and subsequent looting that broke out in parts of South Africa during July 2021.
+Empangeni was one of the town severely damaged during the riots and subsequent looting that broke out in parts of South Africa in July 2021.
 Many businesses did not reopen following the carnage.
+By 2024, most of the CBD has been repaired and rebuilt.
+Sanlam Centre which is a large shopping centre in the Empangeni CBD went through an extensive renovations in response to the damage caused by the riots and installed a fence along the perimeter of the centre's parking lot in case of future events similar to the 2021 riots.

 Education

 Empangeni has a number of respected schools.